vlad-grigoryan/angular-slider-derective/README.md

-# Simple AngularJs slide component with costume data
+# Simple AngularJs slide component with custom data

 ### First, you need to have node and npm properly installed on the machine.